-Vitamin E is an extremely important nutrient, which can protect eyes and brain, enhance immunity and so on.
-Early studies have shown that it has a powerful antioxidant effect on free radicals that cause our diseases.
-In addition, studies have shown that when used locally , vitamin E helps repair muscle tissue, reduce menstrual cramps, promote nail growth, and reduce wrinkles and dark circles.
+Vitamin E is an extremely important nutrient that can protect eyes and brain, enhance immunity and so on.
+It has long been shown to have a powerful antioxidant effect on the free radicals that cause our diseases.
+And, studies have shown that when used topically, vitamin E helps repair muscle tissue, promote nail growth, and reduce wrinkles and dark circles.

 Best Sources of Vitamin E